gabyx/Githooks/README.md

 All others are executed in lexical order alphabetical order according to the Go function [`Walk`](https://golang.org/pkg/path/filepath/#Walk). rules.
 Subfolders as e.g. `final` get treated as parallel batch and all hooks inside are by default executed in parallel over the thread pool.
-See [Paralell Execution](#parallel-execution) for details.
+See [Parallel Execution](#parallel-execution) for details.

-You can use the [command line helper](docs/cli/git_hooks.md) tool as `git hooks list` (a globally configured Git alias `alias.hooks`) to list all the hooks that apply to the current repository and their current state.
+You can use the [command line helper](docs/cli/git_hooks.md) tool as `git hooks list` (a globally configured Git alias `alias.hooks`) to list all hooks and their current state that apply to the current repository.

 ## Execution